gregnavis/active_record_doctor/README.md

 Also, extra indexes on primary keys are considered extraneous too and will be reported.

+Note that a unique index can _never be replaced by a non-unique one_.
+For example, if there's a unique index on `users.login` and a non-unique index on `users.login, users.domain` then the tool will _not_ suggest dropping `users.login` as it could violate the uniqueness assumption.

 ## Author

 This gem is developed and maintained by [Greg Navis](http://www.gregnavis.com).